NoroffFEU/development-platforms/src/content/docs/fastapi/fast-api-case-study.md

 **Step 3: Run the Application**

-Run the app with uvicorn:
+Run the app with uvicorn.

 ```bash
 uvicorn main:app --reload
 ```

-Visit `http://127.0.0.1:8000` in your browser to see your API in action.
+Now, go to `http://127.0.0.1:8000` in your browser, and you should see your FastAPI app running!

 ### Conclusion

-In conclusion, FastAPI stands out as a powerful framework for developing high-performance, scalable APIs.
-Its asynchronous capabilities, built-in documentation, and type safety make it a strong choice for developers.
-FastAPI is ideal for a variety of use cases, including RESTful APIs, microservices, and real-time applications.
-As FastAPI continues to grow in popularity, it is becoming an essential tool in modern web development.
+FastAPI is a powerful, modern framework that makes it easy to build high-performance APIs.
+With features like asynchronous programming, built-in documentation, and strong type checking, it’s a fantastic choice for developers working on scalable applications.
+From RESTful APIs to real-time services, FastAPI is quickly becoming an essential tool in web development.

 ### References